 WPIN DISCLAIMER – PAID FOR REVIEW

-This review of the PILE WordPress theme was a paid for review.
+This review of the PILE 2 WordPress theme was a paid for.
 That being said, the review was published before submitting to the theme creator for approval.
 All my findings are my own opinions.

-For an over all verdict please read the pro’s and con’s to the PILE WordPress theme at the base of this review.
+For an overall verdict please read the pro and cons to the PILE 2 WordPress theme at the base of this review.
 If you are interested in me reviewing your WordPress theme or indeed plugin please use the contact form here.